-Exceptions to Weight of Snow, Ice & Sleet Coverage
+Exceptions to Weight of Snow, Ice, or Sleet Coverage

-Bear in mind that even if you have coverage for Weight of Snow, Ice & Sleet, that coverage still does not typically extend to certain items.
+Even if you have coverage for Weight of Snow, Ice, or Sleet, that coverage still does not typically extend to certain items.
 Stipulations of the coverage may look like this:

 How much snow or ice is too much for your roof to bear?

-Just two feet of old snow and two feet of new snow could weigh as much as 60 lbs. per square foot of roof space (!) which is way beyond the typical snow load capacity of most roofs.
-Bear in mind the closer it is to freezing (32 degrees), the more potentially dangerous to your roof the snow becomes as these “higher” temperatures typically produce wetter, heavier snow.
+Just two feet of old snow and two feet of new snow could weigh as much as 60 lbs. per square foot, which is way beyond the typical snow load capacity of most roofs.
+Keep in mind the closer it is to freezing, the more dangerous the snow on your roof becomes as these “higher” temperatures typically produce wetter, heavier snow.

-Why do you need to be concerned about ice dams?
+Why do I need to be concerned about ice dams?

 Ice dams are a common winter hazard.
 Ice dams form when snow on the surface of the roof melts and then quickly refreezes.
 This can put a heavier load on your roof decking and trusses and can also cause water to seep in between poorly constructed soffits.
 This ice buildup can cause roofs to sag and may even cause a collapse.

-Is there a way to add coverage for Weight of Snow, Ice & Sleet, and does it cost extra?
+Is there a way to add coverage for Weight of Snow, Ice, or Sleet?
+And, does it cost extra?

-Yes, you can make sure you have coverage for the Weight of Snow, Ice & Sleet by purchasing Broad or Special Form coverage.
+Yes, you can make sure you have coverage for the Weight of Snow, Ice, or Sleet by purchasing Broad or Special Form coverage.
 These two forms do cost more than Basic Form coverage, but when you consider how many more perils are insured, it’s easy to understand the difference in pricing.